CharlyT95/istio/sales/java/springboot/readme.md

 ```
 $ curl http://localhost:8180/
-preference => recommendation v1 from 'caju': 3
+sales => recommendation v1 from 'caju': 3
 ```

 And should generate a trace like this: